About Me

 My Professional Experience

-• I have been a licensed therapist since September 2021.
+• I became a licensed therapist in September 2021.

-• I am a LCSW in the state of California.
+• I am an LCSW in the state of California.

-• I graduated with my master’s from the School of Social Work, at USC, May 2018
+• I earned my Master’s from the School of Social Work at USC in May 2018.

 • I am trained in EMDR and I have taken additional trainings in treating trauma related dissociation.